s-emanuilov/vector_forge/README.md

-🌄 For image embeddings, Vector Forge uses pre-trained networks, which means the models have already learned features from a large set of images called [ImageNet](https://www.image-net.org/).
-When we use these models in Vector Forge, we skip the part that identifies objects, and instead, we use the part that understands the image features.
-This way, we get a bunch of numbers (a vector) representing the image, which can be used in many different tasks like finding similar images, clustering, classification and many more.
+🌄 For image embeddings, Vector Forge uses pre-trained networks, which means the models have already learned features from a large set, for example - [ImageNet](https://www.image-net.org/).
+When we use these models in Vector Forge, we remove the last classification layer and return embeddings.
+This way, we get a bunch of numbers (a vector) representing the image, which can be used in many different tasks like finding similar images, semantic search, clustering, classification and many more.

 📄 Text embeddings are a way to convert words or sentences into numbers, making it possible for computers to understand and